 This reserve is for projects that allow wastewater infrastructure to better withstand the effects of severe weather events and expected climate change impacts such as an increase in frequency and severity of precipitation events, flooding, storm surge, wave action and sea level rise.
-This reserve will be administered on a first come, first served basis.
+A portion of this reserve may be prioritized for projects in municipalities, especially distressed municipalities, that have an established a Municipal Stormwater Authority pursuant to section 22a-498 of the general statutes.
+In addition to the rolling application period associated with all reserve categories in the Priority List, this reserve may be administered by a specific call for projects, on a first come, first served basis, or both.

-Reserve for Construction of Small Community Projects (25% grant/75% loan) FY21 \$43M
+Reserve for Construction of Small Community Projects